Skip to main content

 Third priority for succession

-If the first 2 groups do not qualify, you could qualify if you gave up your home to care for the tenant.
+If you do not qualify through the first 2 groups, you could qualify if you gave up your home to care for the tenant.

-You must have been living there for at least 12 months, counting from when you or the tenant told the landlord that you had moved in.
+You must have been living there for at least 12 months, starting from when you or the tenant told the landlord that you had moved in.

 If more than 1 person qualifies to succeed